foysal-m/todo-react-redux-typescript/README.md

 - Vitest: This testing framework is used for unit testing, ensuring that the components behave as expected.
 - - React Testing Library: This library is used for testing React components, simulating user interactions, and asserting that the correct UI is rendered.

+## Cypress

+- Cypress is used for end-to-end (E2E) testing in this project

 ## Other Technologies Used

 - **React**:Facilitates the creation of the board and streamlines app development with its component-based architecture